tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MariaDB/操作指南/安全管理/配置云数据库安全组_intl_en.md

 In addition, if the last policy in multiple security groups associated with an instance is **ALL Traffic Denied**, then the last policy **ALL Traffic Denied** of all security groups except the one with the lowest priority will not take effect.

 ## Security Group Restrictions
-- Security groups apply to TencentDB instances in VPC [Network Environment](/doc/product/213/5227).
+- Security groups are applicable to TencentDB instances in [VPC](https://intl.cloud.tencent.com/document/product/213/5227).
 - Each user can configure a maximum of 50 security groups for each project in a region.
 - A maximum of 100 inbound or outbound rules can be configured for a security group.
 As TencentDB does not have active outbound traffic, outbound rules are not applicable to TencentDB.
 - A TencentDB instance can be associated with multiple security groups, and a security group can be associated with multiple TencentDB instances.
 No limit is imposed on the number.